Sonictherocketman/sonictherocketman.github.io/archive/imports-are-endorsements/article.md

 slug: imports-are-endorsements
 published: Thu, 20 May 2021 at 06:00 PM
-updated: Thu, 05 Feb 2026 23:15:21
+updated: Thu, 05 Feb 2026 23:38:50
 title: Imports are Endorsements
 author: Brian Schrader
-tags: software development, programing
+tags: software development, programing, essay
 status: publish

 When you import someone's code, are you endorsing them?